SkafteNicki/dtu_mlops/s2_organisation_and_version_control/README.md

 The topics in this session will focus on:

 * Version control for helping tracking and managing changes to your code and data
-* Coding practices for staying organized in lar
+* Coding practices for staying organized in large projects

 <figure markdown>
 ![Image](../figures/wtf.jpeg){ width="700" }